Overview

 - The number of years remaining until age 60 (the standard NPS exit age)

-- An assumption for the expected annuity rate at retirement (typically 6–7% per year based on current market rates)
+- An assumption for the expected annuity rate at retirement (typically 6 to 7% per year based on current market rates)

 Step 1: Choose Your Asset Allocation

-- Active Choice lets you manually set your own E/C/G split.
-Equity exposure is capped at 75% until age 50, after which the cap gradually tapers down — by age 55, the maximum equity allocation reduces to around 50%.
-This gives you full control but requires you to actively rebalance as you age.
+Active Choice lets you manually set your own E/C/G split.
+Equity exposure is capped at 75% until age 50, after which the cap tapers down gradually, dropping to around 50% maximum by age 55.
+This gives full control but requires you to actively rebalance as you age.

-- Auto Choice (Lifecycle Fund) automatically manages the glide path for you, choosing from three preset options: LC-75 (starts at 75% equity, aggressive), LC-50 (starts at 50% equity, moderate), and LC-25 (starts at 25% equity, conservative).
-All three automatically shift toward debt as you approach age 60.
+Auto Choice, or Lifecycle Fund, manages the glide path for you automatically, choosing from three preset options: LC-75 (starts at 75% equity, aggressive), LC-50 (starts at 50% equity, moderate), and LC-25 (starts at 25% equity, conservative).
+All three shift toward debt automatically as you approach age 60.

-Historically, equity-heavy allocations have delivered blended portfolio returns of 9–12% per annum over 10-year-plus horizons, while conservative, debt-heavy allocations have delivered 7–9% per annum.
-Neither figure is guaranteed — equity returns in NPS, like any market-linked investment, can be negative in individual years.
+Historically, equity-heavy allocations have delivered blended portfolio returns of 9 to 12% per annum over 10-year-plus horizons, while conservative, debt-heavy allocations have delivered 7 to 9% per annum.
+Neither figure is guaranteed.
+Equity returns in NPS, like any market-linked investment, can turn negative in individual years.

 Step 2: Calculate Accumulated Corpus